TheDarkSkyXD/PlayListify/docs/specifications/user_stories.md

     *   The structure is ready to receive and display real data as soon as the corresponding features are completed in later stories.
     *   The empty state messages are centered within their respective sections, using a font size of 16px.

-### Story 1.3: Import Public Playlist
-As a user, I want to use the "+ Add" menu to import a public YouTube playlist using its URL, so that the import process starts in the background and I can continue using the app.

-*   Acceptance Criteria:
-    *   The "+ Add" menu contains an option labeled "Add Playlist".
-    *   Clicking this option opens a dialog box for the user to paste a YouTube playlist URL.
-    *   After a valid URL is entered, the dialog automatically fetches and displays a preview of the playlist (including the playlist thumbnail (64x64 pixels), title, video count, channel name, and a short description) within 3 seconds.
-    *   When the user clicks the final "Import" button in the dialog, the dialog closes immediately, and the import task appears in the Activity Center within 1 second.
-    *   Once the background task is complete, the new playlist appears in the sidebar within 5 seconds, and a success notification is displayed for 3 seconds.

 ### Story 1.4: View Playlist Details
 As a user, I want to select an imported playlist and see the list of all its videos, including thumbnails and titles, so that I can browse its contents.